w3c/wai-tutorials/source/images/index.html.erb.md

 type: intro
 ---

-Image content must have text alternatives that provide equivalent meaning by describing the information or function represented in the image.
+Image content must have text alternatives that describes the information or function represented in the image.
 Those alternatives improve the situation for [people with various disabilities](#why-is-this-important).
 This tutorial demonstrates how to provide appropriate text alternatives based on the purpose of the image:

 -   **[Informative images](informative.html)**: Images that graphically illustrate concepts and information, typically pictures and illustrations.
 The text alternative should be at least a short description conveying the essential information presented by the image.